Romania Reflections: Five Lessons from My Workaway Experience

 5. Similar Challenges, Different Cultures

-At the end of my trip, I met with Daniel Amzar, Communications Director and Junior Partner at Free Communications, our PRGN partner agency in Bucharest.
+As I mentiond earlier, at the end of my trip I met with Daniel Amzar, Communications Director and Junior Partner at Free Communications, our PRGN partner agency in Bucharest.
 We spent a few hours together over a three-course lunch in the city’s business district, sharing classic Romanian dishes like mici and papanași while swapping agency best practices (and the occasional grievance) across cultures and continents.

 What struck me most wasn’t how different our professional challenges were, but how familiar they felt.
-That conversation reinforced that PRGN is more than a global affiliation—it’s a living network of peers who share values, perspectives, and a deep understanding of the communications practice across borders.
+This conversation reinforced that PRGN is more than a global affiliation, it’s a network of peers who share values, perspectives, and a passion for elevating the communications practice internationally.

-From team retention and client relationships to navigating industry changes like AI, the realities of agency life transcend geography.
+From team retention and client relationships to navigating industry changes like AI, it was evident that the realities of communications agency life transcend borders.

 My Published by Peritus Takeaway

 “Working away” isn’t just about a change in geography; it’s about a change in perspective.
 And you don’t have to travel to Romania (or at all) to gain it.
-Sometimes it comes from slowing down, listening carefully, or approaching familiar situations with fresh curiosity.
+Sometimes it comes from shaking things up, listening more intently, or approaching familiar situations with fresh curiosity.

-Peritus launched Workaway as both a team perk and a strategic investment to help us more deeply think, work more effectively, and grow personally and professionally.
-Spending three weeks in Romania reminded me that stepping outside our default routines, assumptions, and habits can strengthen our work, deepen relationships, and create spaces for new experiences.
+Peritus launched Workaway as both a team perk, recruitment/retention tool, and a strategic investment to help us think more deeply, work more effectively, and grow personally and professionally.
+Spending three weeks in Romania reminded me that by stepping outside our default routines and habits, we can accomplish just that.